Nazeeefa/Dinoflagellates/README.md

-This repository is a part of project titled
+The repository is a part of a project titled "Salinity as a driver of speciation in free-living dinoflagellates".

-The project was carried out at Rengefors lab situated at the Lund University, Sweden.
+Please see the:
+- pipeline.md for workflow.
+- data.md for data structure and recent draft notes on analyses.
+- bash.md for a list of commands (contains basic stuff!)